 Latex Fetishisation & Fashion

 Through the 1800’s and into the 1900’s, the community of latex / rubber enthusiasts and fetishists grew exponentially.
 And soon the popularity of the ‘thrill of macking’ and its increasingly perverse usages, grew too.

-The two hundred year journey of latex, from the Brazilian rainforest, to secretive dungeons and onto the catwalks of London Paris & Milan, has been a fascinating one.
-This epitome of modern-day hypersexuality, latex & rubberwear fetishism was forced underground in the puritanical social environment of the 1920’s & 30’s, but found a resurgence in post war 1950’s Britain – primarily through British fashion designer & fetish photographer, John Sutcliffe.
+The two-hundred-year journey of latex, from the Brazilian rainforest, to secretive dungeons and onto the catwalks of London Paris & Milan, has been a fascinating one.
+This epitome of modern-day hypersexuality, latex & rubberwear fetishism was forced underground in the puritanical social environment of the 1920s & 30s but found a resurgence in post-war 1950s Britain – primarily through British fashion designer & fetish photographer, John Sutcliffe.

-This ex-RAF man who died in 1987 had a passion for fetishism and sexuality, which eventually spawned the iconic latex catsuit in the 1960’s.
+This ex-RAF man who died in 1987 had a passion for fetishism and sexuality, which eventually spawned the iconic latex catsuit in the 1960s.
 The catsuit was prominently featured in the 1970’s fetish magazine; AtomAge – which Sutcliffe also published.
-But although the popularity of his garments and publications was considerable, it did not come without detractors – Sutcliffe was prosecuted for obscenity and his stock and photography was seized and destroyed.
+But although the popularity of his garments and publications was considerable, it did not come without detractors – Sutcliffe was prosecuted for obscenity and his stock and photography were seized and destroyed.

 Later the likes of Gucci & soon the entire world of fashion began to embrace and celebrate the sexuality and taboo of latex in their catwalk shows.
 Now commonplace in music, film and fashion, latex clothing is the absolute epitome of sexuality, taboo and fetishism.
-And when Lady Gaga shook the hand of Queen Elizabeth II wearing a fabulous red, latex Atsuko Kudo dress before the world’s media – latex clothing took centre stage in 21st century popular culture.
+And when Lady Gaga shook the hand of Queen Elizabeth II wearing a fabulous red, latex Atsuko Kudo dress before the world’s media – latex clothing took centre stage in 21st-century popular culture.